 Gil joined Four Leaf Peat in the spring of 2008 and adds driving rhythm and depth to the band’s sound with his powerful DADGAD guitar playing.
 He also on occasion plays the ten string bouzouki and flat-picks tunes on various fretted instruments including the mandolin and the tenor banjo.

-Gil is one of the key session leaders at the bi-weekly traditional Irish session at Boyd’s Jig and Reel pub in Knoxville.
+Gil is one of the key session leaders at the bi-monthly traditional Irish session at Boyd’s Jig and Reel pub in Knoxville.